Tongren, Qinghai

-Tongren (同仁 (Tóngrén)), known to Tibetans as Rebgong in the historic region of Amdo, is the capital and second smallest administrative subdivision by area within Huangnan Tibetan Autonomous Prefecture in Qinghai, China.
+Tongren (同仁 (Tóngrén)), known to Tibetans as Rebgong (/adx/) in the historic region of Amdo, is the capital and second smallest administrative subdivision by area within Huangnan Tibetan Autonomous Prefecture in Qinghai, China.

 The city has an area of 3465 square kilometers and a population of ~80,000 (2002), 75% Tibetan.
 The economy of the city includes agriculture and aluminium mining.

 Administrative divisions

 Tongren is made up of 3 towns and 8 townships: